By Jeffery Snider of Alhambra

 It is significant in these terms that the CPI thwarts Dudley yet again on the same day Chinese economic statistics relatedly and so thoroughly disappoint.
 This is not really about inflation; there is gravity to the situation that goes way beyond it.
 Inflation is money, and if it isn’t conforming then we know very well where the problem lies.
 It has taken a very long time, far too long, but it may finally be reaching the doorstep of the Federal Reserve.

 In a perfect world central bankers would have found this out before anyone else, exemplars of knowledge and wisdom about the subject with which they have been charged.
 In the real world Economics has little to do with the economy.
-Instead, we might have to make do with Economists whose grasp of monetary reality is almost always transitory.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Instead, we might have to make do with Economists whose grasp of monetary reality is almost always transitory.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.